marcopaglio/BookingApp/README.md

 ###### JDK

-First of all, check if JDK is already installed, running the following commands on terminal:
+First of all check if JDK is already installed by running the following commands on terminal:
 ```
 javac --version
 ```